 What this page contains:

-A former Blackburn Day School and Sunday School built in 1834 to nurture young people is being given a new lease of life to continue its legacy, with the help of the BBC DIYSOS programme and BBC Children in Need.
+A former Blackburn Day School and Sunday School built in 1834 to nurture young people has been given a new lease of life to continue its legacy, with the help of the BBC DIY SOS programme and BBC Children in Need.

-The Parish Rooms of St Silas Church, Blackburn, once Billinge End School, are set to be transformed into a supportive living accommodation for 16-18 year olds in a groundbreaking initiative run by the Blackburn with Darwen charity Nightsafe.
+The Parish Rooms of St Silas Church, Blackburn, once Billinge End School, have now been transformed into a supportive living accommodation for 16-18 year olds in a groundbreaking initiative run by the Blackburn with Darwen charity Nightsafe.

-For two weeks in September, and after many months of pre-planning, the DIY SOS team led by presenter Nick Knowles have descended on the site, working alongside dozens of volunteer tradespeople; local Vicar Rev. Sheelagh Aston and church/community volunteers to complete the project.
+For two weeks in September, and after many months of pre-planning, the DIY SOS team led by presenter Nick Knowles descended on the site, working alongside dozens of volunteer tradespeople; local Vicar Rev. Sheelagh Aston (pictured here with Pudsey Bear) and church/community volunteers to complete the project.

-Media interest throughout has been huge, including on the BBC (The One Show, Radio Lancashire and North West Tonight); in many local newspapers and on Christian radio stations.
+Media interest throughout was huge, including on the BBC (The One Show, Radio Lancashire and North West Tonight); in many local newspapers and on Christian radio stations.